Election Technology

 What are electronic poll books?

-Electronic poll books are essentially a tablet computer that are used to check in voters at poll site locations for Early Voting and on Election Day to replace the paper poll books inspectors previously had voters sign.
+Our electronic poll books are essentially a tablet computer (Apple iPad) that are programmed to exclusively check in voters at poll site locations for Early Voting and on Election Day; they replaced the old paper poll books inspectors previously had voters sign.

 How do electronic poll books work?